samplemaker/freefem_matlab_octave_plot/README.md

 ## ffpdeplot3D()

-Creates cross-sections, selectively plots boundaries identified by a label and creates quiver3() plots from 3D simulation data.
+Creates cross-sections, plots boundaries identified by a label and creates quiver3() plots from 3D simulation data.
 This function is still under construction.

-`ffpdeplot3D()` is able to plot `P0`, `P1` and `P2` Lagrangian Finite Element - simulation data.
+`ffpdeplot3D()` can plot `P0`, `P1` and `P2` Lagrangian Finite Element - simulation data.

 #### Synopsis